 Also worth looking into is Etsy Wholesale—developed precisely for connecting makers with sellers.

-Check out your local artists and crafters
+Connect with local artists and crafters

 If you see products that you love at your local Saturday market, ask the makers if they would be interested in selling their products wholesale to you, to sell in your storefront.